-- 1. The PMM client installation is initiated by updating the pmm section in the deploy/cr.yaml file. - set pmm.enabled=true - set the pmm. serverHost key to your PMM Server hostname, - · check that the pmm.serverUser key contains your PMM Server user name (admin by default), - make sure the password key in the deploy/pmm-secret.yaml secrets file contains the password specified for the PMM Server during its installation.
+1. The PMM client installation is initiated by updating the pmm section in the deploy/cr.yaml file.

+- set pmm.enabled=true - set the pmm.serverHost key to your PMM Server hostname or IP address (it should be resolvable and reachable from within your cluster) - check that the pmm.serverUser key contains your PMM Server user name (admin by default), - make sure the password key in the deploy/pmm-secret.yaml secrets file contains the password specified for the PMM Server during its installation.